 Step 1 – Assess your STP readiness

 You should check with your software provider now to ensure their software is compliant and that you have the latest version for STP.
 XERO is fully compliant with STP, so you could consider switching to this software if you need a new program.
 MYOB is also compliant.
+There is also FREE software available which is STP compliant (see here for the details).

 Step 2 – Check your transaction accuracy